 I’ve titled my extra-helpful book

-It’s a 25-page pdf that you download now.
+It’s a 25-page PDF that you can download now.